-The Company has prepared its financial statements in accordance with IFRS as issued by the IASB.
-IFRS represents standards and interpretations approved by the IASB and are comprised of IFRS, International Accounting Standards ("IAS's"), and interpretations issued by the IFRS Interpretations Committee ("IFRIC's") and the former Standing Interpretations Committee ("SIC's").
-The financial statements have been prepared in accordance with IFRS standards and interpretations effective as of December 31, 2023.
+The Company has prepared its financial statements in accordance with IFRS Accounting Standards as issued by the IASB.
+IFRS Accounting Standards represents standards and interpretations approved by the IASB.
+IAS's, and interpretations issued by the IFRIC's SIC's.
+The financial statements have been prepared in accordance with IFRS Accounting Standards and interpretations effective as of December 31, 2024.

-New IFRS standards and interpretations or changes to existing standards with future effective dates are either not applicable or not expected to have a significant impact on the financial statements of the Company.
+New IFRS Accounting Standards and interpretations or changes to existing standards with future effective dates are either not applicable or not expected to have a significant impact on the financial statements of the Company.